Quiet Riot: Legacy

-Quiet Riot's song "Metal Health" is used as the title theme to the video game Showdown: Legends of Wrestling.
-The same song also appears in the soundtrack to Grand Theft Auto: Vice City Stories, and is a playable song in the games Guitar Hero Encore: Rocks the 80's and Rock Band Blitz, while "Cum On Feel the Noize" is featured in Grand Theft Auto: Vice City.
-"The Wild and the Young" is in the soundtrack to Brütal Legend.

-Quiet Riot are mentioned in Ben Folds 2001 song "Rockin' the Suburbs" in the lines "I'm rockin' the suburbs, just like Quiet Riot did.
+Ben Folds' 2001 song "Rockin' the Suburbs" mentions the band in the lines "I'm rockin' the suburbs, just like Quiet Riot did.
 I'm rockin' the suburbs, except that they were talented."
 In the 2005 album "Punk Goes 80's", Relient K covered The Bangles' song "Manic Monday" and changed two original lines to read "He says to me in his Quiet Riot voice: "C'mon feel the noise."
 On the Weezer track "Heart Songs" from their self-titled "Red" album, one line goes: "Quiet Riot got me started with the banging of my head."

-In the 2005 episode of The Simpsons titled "The Father, the Son, and the Holy Guest Star", the band is jokingly depicted as converted to a religious band called "Pious Riot" and plays a parody of the song "Cum On Feel the Noize" as "Come on Feel the Lord."

-"Metal Health" was also used in the Crank soundtrack, as the song played during the film's opening sequence.
-It was also used in scenes for the films Footloose and The Wrestler.
-The song "Cum On Feel the Noize" is featured in the musical Rock of Ages.
+"Metal Health" also appeared on the Crank soundtrack, as the song played during the film's opening sequence, as well as in scenes for the films Footloose and The Wrestler.
+"Cum On Feel the Noize" is featured in the musical Rock of Ages and in the end credits of its 2012 film adaptation.

 Professional wrestler Necro Butcher uses "Metal Health" as his entrance theme in Wrecking Ball Wrestling.